Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-There are many other experimental evidences suggesting that the ridge and the jet-like component may be unrelated in physics despite of the apparent correlation between the ridge and the high $\pt$ trigger particle.
-For example, three-particle correlations suggest that the production of the jet-like component and the production of the ridge are uncorrelated~\cite{Pawan}.
-The particle composition of the ridge was found to be similar to that of the bulk medium~\cite{Nattrass}.
-The ridge magnitude was observed to be rather independent of the trigger particle $\ptt$, persisting to very large $\ptt$~\cite{ridge} where jets are almost the sole source of those large $\ptt$ trigger particles.
+There is much other experimental evidence suggesting that the ridge and the jet-like component may be physically unrelated despite the apparent correlation between the ridge and the high $\pt$ trigger particle.
+For example, three-particle correlations suggest that the production of the jet-like component and the production of the ridge are uncorrelated~\cite{Abelev:2009jv}.
+The particle composition of the ridge has been found to be similar to that of the bulk medium~\cite{Nattrass:2008pn}.
+The ridge magnitude has been observed to be rather independent of the trigger particle $\ptt$, persisting to very large $\ptt$~\cite{Abelev:2009af} where jets are almost the sole source of those large $\ptt$ trigger particles.
 The parent parton energies triggered by the wide range $\ptt$ trigger particles vary greatly, and yet the ridge is independent of $\ptt$.
 This, again, suggests that the ridge and the jet-like component may be unrelated.